Generative Models

 Here is the recommended multi-pass workflow for getting more resolution out of images used with generative models.

-- Resize your source image to fit within 1024×1024.
+• Resize your source image to fit within generative model recommendations.

-Using pre-downscaling with Recover V2 can also work - Upscale with a generative model with a scale factor of 1-4x.
+• Upscale with a generative model with a scale factor of 1-4x.

-The scale factor is based on what your system is capable of - Export the result of that generative model, creating a new file.
+The scale factor is based on what your system is capable of rendering.

-You can render locally if your system is capable or use Cloud render - Import that resulting file into Gigapixel selecting a core model for additional upscaling with a larger scale factor.
+• Import that resulting file into Gigapixel selecting a core model for additional upscaling with a larger scale factor.

-We recommend Auto mode for model and setting selection
+We recommend Auto mode for model and setting selection.